tinjet11/BrickBreaker-Java-Coursework/README.md

 find the solution of cannot have parameter for controller class from the above link, which solve my issue when implementing mvc pattern because i need to passing the primary stage and instance of Main class to other controller class

-one bug that i face after implement mvc pattern is when the gold ball is hit,there will abnormal scenario that the right and bottom part of the scene will not become gold background, instead it will become a "bouncing wall" which whenever the ball or the platform hit the right wall, that part will bounce to right, after that it will bounce back to left
--fix already